Materia-Journal/Materia_issue2/content/awburn.md

 [^15]: Asleson, *Albert Moore*, 158; Prettejohn, *Art for Art’s Sake*, 103.

 [^16]: Asleson notes that Moore was often in dire financial straits.
 Early in his career, Moore asked Leyland to advance him £100 several months before he completed his commission of *A Venus* (1869, York City Art Gallery).
 See Asleson, *Albert Moore*, 104.
 To raise funds at the end of his life, Moore was forced to sell a painting by Whistler, *Nocturne: Trafalgar Square – Snow* (ca. 1875-77, Freer Gallery of Art) to the Glasgow dealer Alexander Reid.
 The amount that Moore received for the painting was the subject of much discussion at the close of 1892.
-See: Moore to Whistler, November 28 and December 5, 1892; Alexander Reid to Whistler, November 25, 1892; and Alexander Reid to Beatrix Whistler, December 2, 1892, *The Correspondence of James McNeill Whistler, 1855-1903*, edited by Margaret F. MacDonald, Patricia de Montfort, and Nigel Thorp \[online edition, [[http://www.whistler.arts.gla.ac.uk/correspondence]{.ul}](http://www.whistler.arts.gla.ac.uk/correspondence)\].
+See: Moore to Whistler, November 28 and December 5, 1892; Alexander Reid to Whistler, November 25, 1892; and Alexander Reid to Beatrix Whistler, December 2, 1892, *The Correspondence of James McNeill Whistler, 1855-1903*, edited by Margaret F. MacDonald, Patricia de Montfort, and Nigel Thorp [online edition, <a href="http://www.whistler.arts.gla.ac.uk/correspondence" target="_blank">http://www.whistler.arts.gla.ac.uk/correspondence</a>].

 [^17]: Moore to Leyland, January 11, 1896.
 Pennell-Whistler Collection, Box 6, Library of Congress, Washington, D. C.